eitansuez/envoyfilter-ambient/docs/migrate.md

 for i in {1..5}; do kubectl exec -n httpbin deploy/curl -- curl -s --head httpbin:8000/json; done
 ```

+The rate limiting is still not working.
+We need to apply one final change.

 ## Retrofit the EnvoyFilter spec

 In sidecar mode the EnvoyFilter targeted the service via the `workloadSelector` field.